ynu-yangpeng/GLMC/README.md

 ## Overview
 ![image](https://user-images.githubusercontent.com/48430480/222313046-fe5a8a54-cf78-4726-aea2-e866de8338ea.png)

-> An overview of our GLMC: two types of mixed-label augmented images are processed by an encoder network and a projection head to obtain the representation h~g and h_l.
-Then a prediction head transforms the two representations to output u_g and u_l.
-We minimize their negative cosine similarity as an auxiliary lossin the supervised loss. sg(*) denotes stop gradient operation.
+> An overview of our GLMC: two types of mixed-label augmented images are processed by an encoder network and a projection head to obtain the representation $h_g$ and $h_l$.
+Then a prediction head transforms the two representations to output $u_g$ and $u_l$.
+We minimize their negative cosine similarity as an auxiliary lossin the supervised loss. $sg(*)$ denotes stop gradient operation.

 >
 ![image](https://user-images.githubusercontent.com/48430480/222028170-e63da465-e143-4c6d-bdb9-ca1b3e31d469.png)